kushidesign/kushi/README.md

 :d--f     ; => :display--flex
 :bgs--50% ; => :background-size--50%
 ```
+Kushi employs a simple shorthand grammer based on the existing CSS standard.<br>
-This shorthand syntax is supported for the most commonly used css props:
+It is available for the most commonly used css props:
 ```Clojure
 :ai  ; :align-items
 :b   ; :border